Tech Accelerator

 IT/OT convergence can pose challenges in IoT security.
 Convergence isn't just a blending of technologies, but also teams and processes.
 The addition of OT brings new stakeholders into the security environment.
 IT security teams and processes must incorporate the diverse real-time demands of industrial environments.
 For example, it's just not possible to shut down a smart grid for a few hours to apply patches or change configurations.
 In other cases, OT systems might be in place decades longer than IT systems, presenting additional security risks to consider and mitigate.
 But OT systems weren't built for internet connectivity and must be retrofitted with IoT devices and proper security controls.

-There are four principal security threats to IT/OT convergence:
+There are five principal security threats to IT/OT convergence:

 • Legacy OT systems.
-Where IT systems rarely last more than five years, OT systems can have lifecycles that measure into decades.
+Where IT systems rarely last more than five years, OT systems, such as manufacturing machines, can have lifecycles that measure into decades.
 Such legacy systems typically incorporated few, if any, security features and can't be upgraded because of proprietary designs or protocols.
 Every converged system must be evaluated for security, and systems that can't support security requirements might demand new or updated OT equipment.

 • Insufficient insight.
 IT routinely relies on asset discovery and configuration to provide a clear and complete picture of the environment being managed.
-OT systems must be able to share this environment and offer discoverability and remote configuration and management.
+OT systems must be able to share this environment, offer discoverability, and remote configuration and management.
 If an administrator can't see an OT device, they can't secure and manage the device.
 Such gaps can lead to security vulnerabilities.

 IT vs. OT security